Managed policies and inline policies

 Amazon managed policies

-Full access Amazon managed policies define permissions for service administrators by granting full access to a service.
+Full access Amazon managed policies: These define permissions for service administrators by granting full access to a service.
+Examples include:

-Power-user Amazon managed policies provide full access to Amazon services and resources, but do not allow managing users and groups.
+Power-user Amazon managed policies: These provide full access to Amazon Web Services services and resources, but do not allow managing users and IAM groups.
+Examples include:

-Partial-access Amazon managed policies provide specific levels of access to Amazon services without allowing permissions management access level permissions.
+Partial-access Amazon managed policies: These provide specific levels of access to Amazon Web Services services without allowing permissions management access level permissions.
+Examples include:

-One particularly useful category of Amazon managed policies are those designed for job functions.
-These policies align closely with commonly used job functions in the IT industry and facilitate granting permissions for these job functions.
+Job function Amazon managed policies: These policies align closely with commonly used job functions in the IT industry and facilitate granting permissions for these job functions.
 One key advantage of using job function policies is that they are maintained and updated by Amazon as new services and API operations are introduced.
 For example, the AdministratorAccess job function provides full access and permissions delegation to every service and resource in Amazon.
 We recommend that you use this policy only for the account administrator.
-For power users that require full access to every service except limited access to IAM and Organizations, use the PowerUserAccess job function.
+For power users that require full access to every service except limited access to IAM and Amazon Organizations, use the PowerUserAccess job function.
 For a list and descriptions of the job function policies, see Amazon managed policies for job functions.

 Customer managed policies